-Wax painting, or – to use its grander title – encaustic art, is a wonderfully simple decorating technique, which gives great results in minutes.
-Unlike many crafts, it really is as easy as it looks: there are just a few basic techniques to master before you start to produce your own quite spectacular results.
+Wax painting, Or to use its grander title Encaustic Art, is a simple artistic technique, which gives great results in minutes.
+Unlike many crafts Encaustic Art really is as easy as it looks!
+There are just a few basic techniques to master before you start to produce your own quite spectacular results.

-It is only in recent times that new techniques have stimulated a revival of interest in the subject, Michael Bossom experimented with the form, to develop many of the tools and much of the equipment now available to write two books on the subject.
-Today many encaustic artists use a small flat iron, stylus, hotplate, heat gun and coloured bees wax blocks to create the vibrant art work you see before you has been created by artist Brian Nelson.
+It is only in recent times that new techniques have stimulated a revival of interest in the subject, Michael Bossom experimented with the art form.
+He developed many of the tools and much of the equipment now available includingencaustic a small flat iron (see image above), an heated stylus, a hotplate and even a heat gun!
+Using these tools coloured bees wax is manipulated across special Encaustic card to create the vibrant art work you see before you.